 Is Filing Required?
 In What Office?

-While mechanics liens nearly universally require filing, most notices do not need to be filed.
-However, there are some notices, in some situations, that must be filed, as well.
-The location in which these documents must be filed varies by state, and depends on the particular state’s requirements.
-Normally, these type of documents are filed with the county recorder, or the Clerk of Court for the county in which the project ocurred.
+While mechanics liens nearly universally require filing with a government office, most notices can be sent via mail (a less formal process).
+Still, some notices, under some circumstances, do require filing.
+The location in which these documents must be filed varies by state.
+Normally, these type of documents are filed with the county recorder, or the Clerk of Court for the county in which the project occurred.

 Who Must Be Served?

-The filing of the lien (or notice) does not usually end the process.
-Most states require that the lien be served upon certain interested parties, including the property owner, the lender, the prime contractor, and/or those other parties up your contracting chain.
-Service can sometimes be through the mail, but other times require delivery by a courier or sheriff.
-Knowing what service is required and how it must be done is critical to correctly filing the lien.
+The filing of a lien (or notice) is not usually the end of the process.
+Most states require that the lien be served upon specific interested parties, including the property owner, the lender, and the prime contractor.
+Service can sometimes be through the mail, but other times requires delivery by a courier or sheriff.
+Knowing which service is required and how it must be done is critical to correctly filing the lien.

-Most states require some sort of preliminary notice.
-Almost always, the state also mandates a specific way in which the notice must be sent.
-Most of the time, the notices are to be sent certified mail or certified mail with return receipt requested.
-But, there are always exceptions.
-Sometimes, the notice must be sent restricted delivery, sometimes registered mail, or sometimes by common courier (like FedEx) or hand-courier.
+Most states require some sort of pre-lien notice to be sent prior to filing a lien.
+Almost always, the state also mandates a specific way in which the notice must be sent–usually, through certified mail or certified mail with return receipt requested.

 Proof of Delivery?

 Once the notice has been sent, specific proof of the sending and/or receipt may be required.
-The type of proof needed depends on the particular situation, the return receipt green card (or electronic green card) may be enough, or an affidavit of delivery or some other proof may be required.
+The type of proof needed varies.
+A return receipt green card (or electronic green card) may suffice, or an affidavit of delivery or some other proof may be required.

 Technology Can Help